-The serpent is told that he will "bruise the heel" of the seed of the woman, but the seed of the woman will "bruise" the head of the serpent.

-Bruising the heel refers to an injury that is not fatal; while bruising the head refers to a fatal wound.

-This was fulfilled at the cross.
-The Lamb of God endured death, but death couldn't hold Him!
+- The serpent is told that he will "bruise the heel" of the seed of the woman, but the seed of the woman will "bruise" the head of the serpent.
+Bruising the heel refers to an injury that is not fatal; while bruising the head refers to a fatal wound. - Of course, this was fulfilled at the cross.
+The Lamb of God endured death, but death could'nt hold Him!
 On the third morning, He arose from the dead as the Victor in the greatest battle ever waged.

-In His dying and rising again, He inflicted a mortal would upon the head of the serpent that will ultimately end with him sentenced to an eternity in the Lake of Fire.
+But, in His dying and rising again, He inflicted a mortal would upon the head of the serpent that will ultimately end with him sentenced to an eternity in the Lake of Fire.

-3. THE PORTRAIT OF THE PROMISED LAMB (vs. 21)
+3. THE PORTRAIT OF THE PROMISED LAMB (vs 21)